hagen1778/fasthttploader/README.md

 # fasthttploader

-fasthttploader is a simple tttp loader, like apache benchamrk, based on fasthttp.
+fasthttploader is a simple http loader, like apache benchamrk, based on [fasthttp](https://github.com/valyala/fasthttp).
 Originally its forked from github.com/rakyll/boom but later, forced to new project
 This loader was written with purpose to get practice in golang

 ## Usage